bluzelle/qa/README.md

 ### Spawning a standalone swarm for "remote" testing
 ```
-# defaults to 3 node swarm, can adjust number of nodes with a positional argument
+# defaults to numOfNodes set in test.configurations.js, can override with a positional argument
 npm run spawn-swarm

 # npm run spawn-swarm 5